 BFU-E, burst-forming unit–erythroid; CFU-E, colony-forming unit–erythroid; cP, centipoise; DIC, disseminated intravascular coagulation; EMP, erythroblast macrophage protein; ICAM-4, intercellular adhesion molecule-4; IL, interleukin; MCH, mean cell hemoglobin content; MCHC, mean corpuscular hemoglobin concentration; MCV, mean cell volume; MDS, myelodysplastic syndrome; SA:V, surface area-to-volume ratio; TTP, thrombotic thrombocytopenic purpura.

 The mass of circulating erythrocytes constitutes an organ responsible for the transport of oxygen to tissues and the removal of carbon dioxide from tissues for exhalation.
-Collectively, the progenitors, precursors, and adult red cells make up an organ termed the erythron, which arises from pluripotent hematopoietic stem cells.
-Following ...
+Collectively, the progenitors, precursors, and adult red cells make up an organ termed the erythron, which arises from pluripotent hematopoietic stem ...